 Tip 2 – Play the statistical advantage.

 Perfect play is one of the fundamental rules of profiting at blackjack, not hitting on hunches.
-The table (below) shows the statistically correct thing to do and learning that is essential to a long term blackjack strategy if you have any chance of winning money in the long run.
+There are many tables to be found on google images, I don’t need to create another one, that shows the statistically correct thing to do and learning that is essential to a long term blackjack strategy if you have any chance of winning money in the long run.
+Blackjack cheat sheat

 Doubling or just increasing bets at certain times is favored by card counters.
 Card counting exists in all casinos because its impossible really to prove.
 After all you can’t get inside someone’s mind and prove that they are doing anything of the sort.
 While its very difficult to count cards exactly – very difficult in fact, (most customers try) there are little methods that you can use to tally up patterns of cards

 Here’s an example of how to count your way through a shoe of blackjack: